-- A. All applicants must either be a high school graduate or have earned a general equivalency diploma (GED). - B. Applicants are required to possess an associate degree in Radiography, Radiologic Technology, Radiologic Sciences, Radiation Therapy or Nuclear Medicine Technology from a regionally accredited institution with a minimum cumulative GPA of 2.70. - C. Applicants must be currently registered with the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB). - D. Applicants without an associate's degree in Radiography, Radiologic Technology, Radiologic Sciences, Radiation Therapy or Nuclear Medicine Technology can be considered for Pathway recognition but must complete designated general education and science course work with a minimum cumulative GPA of 2.70 before being considered for admission to the program.
+- A. All applicants must either be a high school graduate or have earned a general equivalency diploma (GED). - B. Applicants are required to possess an associate degree in Radiography, Radiologic Technology, Radiologic Sciences, Radiation Therapy or Nuclear Medicine Technology from a regionally accredited institution with a minimum cumulative GPA of 2.70.
+Applicants can apply for admission if they are expected to complete an associate degree before the start of the program. - C. Applicants without an associate degree in Radiography, Radiologic Technology, Radiologic Sciences, Radiation Therapy or Nuclear Medicine Technology can be considered for Pathway recognition but must complete designated general education and science course work with a minimum cumulative GPA of 2.70 before being considered for admission to the program.
 Pathway consideration is only available for applicants with an interest into entering the Bachelor of Science in Medical Imaging program; other programs at the College are not applicable. - a.
 For Pathway consideration, applicants must currently be registered by the American Registry of Radiologic Technologists (ARRT) or Nuclear Medicine Technology Certification Board (NMTCB). - b.
 Pathway applicants are granted 36 college credits by validation for having successfully passed the ARRT registry or NMTCB certification exam. - c.
 Pathway designated general education and science course work requirements include: Communications (total of 6 credit hours), Mathematics (3 credit hours), Social Science (3 credit hours) and Natural Sciences (total of 8 credit hours).
 Designated course work requirements may be transferred from another regionally accredited institution and are subject to the transfer credit policies of the College. - d.
 A Pathway student who has never attended an institution of higher education is required to successfully complete GEN 101: Student Success Strategies, a two credit hour course, within his/her first two semesters, if enrolled at Mercy College for designated course work requirements. - e.
 Consultation with academic advisor is required prior to Pathway consideration.